 The geotehnical array data portal, maintained at ERI, receives data streams from several remote field sites (more information in the section below).
-These sites, equipped with seismic sensors for monitoring ground shaking, pressure sensors for monitoring liquefaction, and video telepresence cameras, deliver their data via VPN routers connecting the radio-based wireless field network to the local ERI network servers.
-The data portal server provides researchers access to the earthquake data via web-based search and download access (www.nees.ucsb.edu/data-portal).
+These sites, equipped with seismic sensors for monitoring ground shaking, pressure sensors for monitoring liquefaction, and video telepresence cameras, deliver their data via secure VPN routers connecting the radio-based wireless field network to the local ERI network servers.
+The data portal server provides researchers worldwide with access to the earthquake data via web-based search and download access (www.nees.ucsb.edu/data-portal).
 The real-time streaming data is also forwarded on to other regional seismic monitoring networks and national data centers.

 Instrumentation and Seismic Observatories Programs at ERI

 ERI is home to significant instrumentation and research efforts focused on understanding the physics of the earthquake process and the effects of earthquakes on the built environment.
 These require not only computational facilities for doing theoretical modeling of wave propagation and earthquake source process simulation, but also field observatories for monitoring earthquake activity.
 These field observatories provide the control data for testing our theoretical models and simulation techniques in order to allow us to determine if our models are matching real observations of earthquakes.